biglocalnews/warn-scraper/docs/sources.md

 ## To do

-These 24 areas need a scraper:
+These 23 areas need a scraper:

 - Arkansas
 - Colorado
 - Hawaii
 - Illinois
 - Kentucky
-- Louisiana
 - Massachusetts
 - Michigan
 - Minnesota